 The Scheme Owner represents the body that governs the iSHARE Scheme and its participants.
-The Operational working Group is currently drafting the processes which the Scheme Owner will administer.

 As part of the secondary use cases, parties will need to register themselves as certified or adhering at the Scheme Owner.
-They will also need to consult the Scheme Owner to check whether their counterparty is adherent or certified, and whether a counterparty's certificate is valid.
+They will also need to consult the Scheme Owner to check whether their counterparty is adherent or certified.